usnistgov/ndn-dpdk/app/hrlog/README.md

    If this is a duration, it is in TSC unit.
 2. 8-bit lcore id.
 3. 8-bit action type.
 See `entry.h`.

-## Integration

-To integrate this package in NDN-DPDK codebase:

-1. Include `entry.h` header where log entries are generated, and invoke functions in that header.
-2. Allocate an LCore of "HRLOG" role.
-3. Create a `Writer` instance.